 1.9 Congressional Deliberation and Action Flowsheet Exhibit.
 Exhibit 5 shows the major steps of the congressional deliberation process-from preparation of the Budget Justifications to signature of the final appropriation bill by the President.
 The exhibit also shows the responsibilities of the Service in the process.

-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.
 For information on the content of this chapter, contact the Division of Budget.